Evidence-Based Medicine in the Age of Information Overload: A Physician's Survival Guide

 Evidence-based medicine faces a crisis of its own success.
 The volume of medical literature has grown to a scale that challenges the foundational premise of evidence-based practice: that clinicians can and will incorporate the best available evidence into their clinical decisions.
 In 2025, approximately 1.5 million new peer-reviewed biomedical articles were published — a figure that has been growing at 4-5% annually for the past two decades.
 PubMed now indexes over 37 million citations.
 The Cochrane Library contains over 8,600 systematic reviews.
 Major trial registries list over 500,000 registered clinical trials.
 The evidence base has never been richer, and it has never been less navigable.

 For the practicing physician, these numbers translate to a practical impossibility.
-A landmark analysis by Bastian et al. published in PLOS Medicine (2023 update of the original 2010 analysis) estimated the reading burden required to stay current across common clinical domains.
-For a general internist, the estimate was 627 articles per day.
+A landmark analysis by Bastian et al. published in PLOS Medicine (2010) documented the staggering growth of medical evidence, noting 75 trials and 11 systematic reviews published per day — figures that have only increased since.
+Extrapolations of reading burden required to stay current across common clinical domains estimate hundreds of articles per day for a general internist.
 For a cardiologist, 204 per day.
 For a family medicine physician managing a broad patient population, the number exceeded 900.
 Even at an optimistic reading speed of 5 minutes per abstract and 20 minutes per full text, the time required to maintain current knowledge far exceeds the available hours in a physician's day — before accounting for patient care, documentation, administrative duties, and personal life.

 How Information Overload Affects Patient Care